marcingrz/structural-probes/README.md

 # structural-probes

+This repository contains a modified version of the original structural probing code, with adjustments to automate testing across different models and datasets.
+All changes are documented in the commit history.

 Codebase for testing whether hidden states of neural networks encode discrete structures.

 Based on the paper [A Structural Probe for Finding Syntax in Word Representations](https://nlp.stanford.edu/pubs/hewitt2019structural.pdf).